EU says no agreement after energy price surge meeting | DW | 26.10.2021

 But the EU is still assessing the advantages and drawbacks of a proposal made by some member states to introduce joint gas buying among member states.

-"We will need to assess the advantages and the drawbacks of such a system," European Energy Commissioner Kadri Simson said.
+"We will need to assess the advantages and the drawbacks of such a system," said EU Energy Commissioner Kadri Simson.

 According to EU officials, gas prices in Europe have increased by more than 170% since the start of the year.